tobychui/arozos/examples/README.md

 | InitEmbSize  | The preferred size for embedded file player                  | Integer Array (2)  | [360, 254]                                           |
 | SupportedExt | The extension that is supported by this webapp as default file opener | String Array       | [".mp3",".flac",".wav",".ogg",".aac",".webm",".mp4"] |

-#### WebApp Categories
+#### WebApp Group

-There are a few preset WebApp categories that the desktop can load.
+There are a few preset WebApp groups that the desktop can load.

 - Media
 - Office